+The recipes are created and developed by an expert team of board-certified veterinarians and nutritionists and then brought to life by the resident head chef.
 These experts include Dr. Joe Bielitzki, the Chief Science Advisor and former NASA Chief Veterinary Officer; Dr. Shirley Furmanski, the lead veterinarian with over 30 years of experience who earned her DVM from the University of Wisconsin-Madison; and Dr. Sara Fernandez, the Head of Nutrition and Formulation, who holds an MSc. in Nutrition and Functional Foods.

 StayLabs only uses human-grade ingredients for its recipes.
 Each recipe is carefully crafted to make sure it adheres to AAFCO guidelines.
 The nutrient profile of your dog is tracked and monitored on an ongoing basis to allow for modification of the portion size, switching out the recipe, or both.

+All of these ingredients are included for very particular health benefits.
 Just by scanning the recipe list, you see that most of the ingredients in it are fairly common everyday foods.
 These include chicken meat and a few chicken organs, as well as several common vegetables.
-All of these ingredients are included for very particular health benefits.

-Butternut squash, for example, is great for boosting your dog’s energy and increasing his/her red blood cell formation.
+Butternut squash is great for boosting your dog’s energy and increasing his/her red blood cell formation.
 It’s also an excellent source of vitamins A and C, potassium, and fiber.

 The meals sent are NOT pre-portioned.
 That’s why the company gives you the free scale.
-It allows you to measure out the appropriate amount of dog food for every serving.
+It allows you to measure the appropriate amount of dog food for every serving.
 Handy, eh?

 The meals will last several months if stored in the freezer and 4 days if thawed and stored in the refrigerator.
 The company recommends thawing the food in the refrigerator and then serving it directly to your pet.
 There’s no need to reheat it.

-Like many other companies these days, StayLabs is committed to preserving the environment and limiting its own impact on it.
+StayLabs is committed to preserving the environment and limiting its own impact on it.
 Not only is its cardboard recyclable, but the insulation it uses is completely compostable.
 Further, the company only uses sustainably-sourced paper food cartons and always stays on the lookout to find more sustainable solutions and decrease its environmental impact.

 It’s not particularly difficult to reschedule a delivery.
-You just have to reach out to the StayLabs customer care team by emailing email@example.com or texting (856) 517-8604, and they’ll take care of it.
-Just note that the weekly cutoff is Monday 12 PM Eastern time to order a delivery or make changes.
+You just have to reach out to the StayLabs customer care team by emailing email@example.com or texting (856) 517-8604 and they’ll take care of it.

+Note that the weekly cutoff is Tuesday 11 AM Eastern time to order a delivery or make changes.
 Orders are shipped on Wednesdays.
 To help make the delivery process smoother, StayLabs will send you an email with the precise shipping information as well as tracking information.